How to Calculate WSJF Value for Effective Prioritization

 Determine the value of each work item

 The first step in using WSJF is to determine the value of each work item.
 This can be done by considering factors such as the impact the work will have on the organization, the value it will deliver to customers, and the risks associated with not doing the work.
 For example, a company that sells software might prioritize a new feature that will significantly increase customer satisfaction and retention over a feature that will only have a minor impact on customer satisfaction.
+This is especially important when considering what is the purpose of incident management practice.

 Determine the time required to complete each work item

 The next step is to determine the time required to complete each work item.
 This can be done by considering factors such as the complexity of the work, the resources required, and the dependencies on other work items.
 For example, a company might prioritize a work item that can be completed quickly and with minimal resources over a work item that requires a significant amount of time and resources.
+This is especially important when considering ai tools for product managers.

 Calculate the WSJF value for each work item